ryanlow64/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find an existing property listing and provides name of property.
+1. User requests to find an existing property listing and provides criteria for name keywords, address, price, size, and/or owner.
 2. System validates input.
-3. System returns a list of relevant property listing.
+3. System returns a list of relevant property listings.

 **Use case ends.**